Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

     add better err checking to separate "file doesn't exist" from other kinds of errors translation shows error message if googletrans is not installed tex file sort will ask for what unused files it should move

+    v4.08:
+    bugfix: "delete duplicate faces" was conflating faces with opposite vertex order, now fixed
+    bugfix: bonedeform now handles bones with invalid partial inherit, though this should never be needed in a good model re-order stages in pmx_overall_cleanup and improved printing overhaul identify_unused_bones with new recursive strategy, cleaner & easier to understand & gives better results more accurate progress estimate when reading PMX/VMD